raphafe96/ViBra/playground/README.md

 *  **Selected VCI EN-PT2 memory optimization**: In `selected_vibrational_ci` (`vci.f90`), Step 5 (EN‑PT2 screening) now uses **streaming per‑thread top‑N selection** instead of allocating the full `pt2_contrib(n_ext, n_ref_states)` array.
 Each OpenMP thread maintains its own small top‑N buffer (`top_val_thread`, `top_idx_thread`) of size `N_sel_per_state × n_ref_states`, updated on the fly as external configurations are processed.
 After the parallel loop, the per‑thread buffers are merged into global `top_n_values` / `top_n_indices`.
 Works for both `list = 0` (auto mode) and `list = 1` (user‑provided list).

 *  **Memory impact**: The previous implementation stored the EN‑PT2 contribution of **every** external configuration to **every** CISD state in `pt2_contrib`, even though only the top `N_sel_per_state` per state are kept.
 For exemple, a list‑mode calculation with 5 quanta for filtering states of a 48‑mode molecule (`n_ext ≈ 2.5 M`, `n_ref ≈ 3500`), that array required ≈ `2.5M × 3500 × 8 bytes ≈ 70 GB`.
 The new streaming reduces this drastically (scales with `N_sel_per_state × n_ref_states × nthreads`), with identical final selected configurations and energies.

+* Restarting the iterative diagonalizer is not currently working as intended.
+If the code reaches the buffer limit, it will stop for now.
+Increasing the buffer size, at the cost of additional memory usage, would bypass this limitation for now.

 * Changed 'vscf.out' output to always contain the harmonic frequencies, so that the GUI parses everything correctly regardless VCI@HO or VCI@VSCF.